 There Must Be a Negligent Party

-In order for your claim to be valid, you must be able to show that someone was negligent for the motorcycle accident and the deceased person’s death.
+For your claim to be valid, you must be able to show that someone was negligent for the motorcycle accident and the deceased person’s death.
 You’ll need to show that the at-fault party is liable for the damages that you’re claiming.

-You Have Two Years to Sue for Wrongful Death
+You Have Two Years to Sue for Wrongful Death in Georgia

 In Georgia, you usually have two years from the date of the accident to bring a wrongful death claim.
 If you wait too long, you can lose any chance of seeking compensation.
 There are some situations where the statute of limitations might be “tolled,” but they are rare.